gpanelli/gpanelli/_publications/2019-07-01-Wavefunction-Ontology.md

 title: "(In Preparation) Approaching wave function realism from a historical perspective: A reply to North"
 collection: publications
 permalink: /publication/2019-05-20-Wavefunction-Ontology
-excerpt: '(In Preparation) This paper is about approaching wave fucntion realism from a historical perspective.'
+excerpt: '(In Preparation) This paper is about approaching wave function realism from a historical perspective.'
 date: 2019-07-01
 venue: '(In Preparation)'
 paperurl: ''